 A frequent question that I hear is “…which strings are right/best for my instrument?”.
 Although there’s no single answer to this question, the good thing is that a set of mandolin strings is rather inexpensive, costing from 5 dollars to 50, tops.
 Compare that with the cost of a set of cello strings, and you quickly understand that the mandolin allows you to experiment with different types and manufacturers of strings!
 Here is what you need to understand to select your set of mandolin strings:

-Also, heavy strings are harder to play; you need to apply more force on a fret in order to play the note.
+Also note that heavy strings are harder to play; you need to apply more force on a fret in order to play the note.
 This makes playing fast more difficult and as you understand you must find a balance between speed and sound power.

 So the conclusion is: